 Many of these fortifications still stand today, and they surround colorful Old San Juan, which is filled with beautiful old buildings, museums, restaurants, shops, and so much more

 Okay, enough history for now … are you ready to start exploring this gorgeous city?
 Here are the best things to do in Old San Juan!

 1. Wander Old San Juan’s Colorful Streets

 By far, my favorite thing to in Old San Juan is simply to wander the colorful streets.

-Down almost every street, you’ll find beautiful colonial Spanish architecture … much of which has been painted in a vibrant color palette ranging from pale pastels to bold turquoises, pinks, and yellows.
+Down almost every street, you’ll find beautiful colonial Spanish architecture … much of which has been painted in a vibrant color palette ranging from soft pastels to bold turquoises, pinks, and yellows.

 It’s just so darn pretty!